 17. Australian Cattle Dog

 The fascinating Australian Cattle Dog is a loyal and devoted companion.
 They do very well both outdoors and indoors, needing time in nature to be their happiest.
-However, there are a few downsides to this breed with small children.
+However, there are a few downsides to this breed when to comes to small children.

 Cattle Dogs are herding dogs, so they have a natural tendency to nip at the heels.
 They also aren’t the friendliest with outsiders.
-So, if you have a lot of company with strange kids, your cattle dog might try to protect your children against others.
+So, if you have a lot of company with kids your dog doesn’t know, your cattle dog might try to protect your children against others.

 Cattle Dogs can be a little high-strung, and they have an intense prey drive.
 They will chase cats, squirrels, and other small animals.
 They might even chase your toddler if the child looks like they’re running away.
 Because of these instincts, they aren’t the best pick.